OpenEnergyTools/open-scd-core/API.md

 ### `docChangeCounter`

-Keeps count of changes to the `doc`, including undo and redo, and indicates a changed `doc`.
+Keeps track of changes to the `doc`, including undo and redo, and indicates a changed `doc`.

 ### `plugins`